December 2014, Entebbe, Uganda

 Workshop and related activities

 The 12-month involvement of LSHTM started 1st November 2014 with preparations for the one-week training and analysis workshop at the MRC/UVRI site, Entebbe, Uganda in December 2014.
 The workshop was organised so scientists from participating sites could under the guidance of facilitators including Marston, Slaymaker, Reniers and Zaba.
-As with previous workshops, participants brought relevant data from their own sites, conforming to a common template, and generate site-specific findings, following a demonstration model analysis developed by a site that is most advanced in this area of work.
+As with previous workshops, participants brought relevant data from their own sites, conforming to a common template, and generates site-specific findings, following a demonstration model analysis developed by a site that is most advanced in this area of work.

 The workshop covered the following themes and issues: